jekyll/jekyll/docs/_docs/installation/windows.md

 sudo apt-get update
 ```

-Next we need to clone the Ruby directory from online and install it and any of  it's depenendcies to our home directory.
+Next we need to clone the Ruby directory from online and install it and any of  it's dependencies to our home directory.

 ```sh
 cd $HOME